 The Journal Citation Reports (JCR) provide a number of pieces of information.
 They show which journals are being indexed in Web of Science and some of its companion databases; they show impact factors for the journals that they index, and in effect rank the journals in a discipline, and they show h-index and Eigenfactor numbers for the journals.

 Impact factors and Eigenfactors are both based on the citation information in this product.
 Therefore, they enjoy support but also entail some problems, because Web of Science et al. are not indexing universally, nor do they cover a lot of fields in much depth.
-Social Work, as one example, only has forty titles represented, and some fields have fewer.
+Social Work, as one example, only has forty-five titles represented, and some fields have fewer.